KrisJensen/KrisJensen.github.io/_pages/notes.md

 {: style="text-align: justify" }
 During the first two years of my PhD, I spent a substantial amount of time developing latent variable models for neuroscience, mostly using the tools of the 'Gaussian process' toolbox.
-Since then, I have given various tutorials on Gaussian processes and the supervised & latent variable models that can be developed from then.
+Since then, I have given various tutorials on Gaussian processes and the supervised & latent variable models that can be developed from them.
 Several of these tutorials were associated with Google colabs to allow participants to explore the models on their own, and I have included some of these colab notebooks here.

 <!-- <p style="padding-bottom:-12px; margin-bottom:-12px; padding-top:8px; margin-top:8px">